beater7/Food-Ordering-System/README.md

 # Food-Ordering-System
 CpE Software Design Project

-Download the SOFTDES Project and run it in Visual Studio C++.
+Download the SOFTDES Project folder and run it in Visual Studio C++.